dustinpfister/blog_posts/_posts/phaser-scale-fullscreen.md

 layout: post
 categories: phaser
 id: 66
-updated: 2017-11-01 12:16:53
+updated: 2018-08-13 18:32:28
-version: 1.3
+version: 1.4
 ---

-Switching two and back from full screen is pretty easy in [phaser](http://phaser.io), there are just two methods, and a property of interest via game.scale to get stared with it.
+Switching two and back from full screen is pretty easy in [phaser](http://phaser.io), there are just two methods, and a property of interest via game.scale to get started with it.
 There are also properties that can be set to fill to the screen of the device, and preserve aspect ratio.
+In this post I will be writing about setting a game in actual full screen with the phaser scale manager.
+However this does not seem to work on some browsers, as it is something that can often be restricted.
+So I have written [another post on toggling pseudo full screen](/2018/08/13/phaser-scale-fullscreen-pseudo/) in phaser, that is actually just a way to scale up the canvas of the game.
+So you might want to check that out if what is written here does not work out okay for you.

 <!-- more -->